NathanLord/wordle/README.md

 # wordle
 Wordle clone with changing word length option for varying points

+# How To install
+ - clone this repo
+ - in the projects directory do `npm i` to install all dependecies

+ # How To Run
+ - run `npm start` in the project directory

 # wordle with friends
  - Add tag team componenet to word
  - Chat for teams
     - if one player has a guess, allow other user to accept or decline guess
  - Leaderboard

 # TODO
  - Add users database for multiplayer(when we get there)